JMIA's Stock Dilemma: Jumia Technologies AG's Market Performance and Outlook

 52-week price history of JMIA Stock

 A stock’s 52-week high and low prices can reveal a great deal about its present condition and potential future performance.
-Jumia Technologies AG’s current trading price is -71.73% away from its 52-week high, while its distance from the 52-week low is 11.80%.
+Jumia Technologies AG’s current trading price is -68.56% away from its 52-week high, while its distance from the 52-week low is 24.36%.
 The stock’s price range during this period has fluctuated between $2.55 and $10.08.
-Shares of the company, which operates in the Consumer Cyclical sector, recorded a trading volume of around 1.0 million for the day, which was evidently lower than the average daily volume of 1.69 million over the last three months.
+Shares of the company, which operates in the Consumer Cyclical sector, recorded a trading volume of around 2.72 million for the day, which was evidently higher than the average daily volume of 1.67 million over the last three months.

 Financial Performance and Market Capitalization